What It Tastes Like

 Coffee Base

-Cold brew is the most common base because its smooth, lower-acid profile pairs well with the richness of protein foam.
-Espresso over ice also works well.
+Cold brew is the most common base because it blends smoothly with protein.
+Espresso over ice is another option.

 Protein Flavor